HernanW4/sorting_trait/README.md

 # sorting_algorithm

-A simple program that sorts a list of any type using Rust -integer
+Sort Trait which sorts items of any list
+-integers
+-float
 -char
-  -float